 Fall 2010: University administration approves a plan to commission a new organ for the basilica and the search begins for a donor.

 2012: Fritts takes the unprecedented step of beginning to design and to authorize pipe work before signing the contract with Notre Dame.
-Plans call for a four-manual instrument with 70 stops, 5,164 pipes and a case inspired by with casework inspired by Dutch baroque masterpieces.
+Plans call for a four-manual instrument with 70 stops, 5,164 pipes and casework inspired by Dutch baroque masterpieces.
 Built once again in the northern German tradition the organ will incorporate several ranks of pipes — such as French reeds and Spanish trumpets — that significantly broaden its power to support the full sacred repertoire.
 It is to be Paul Fritts & Company’s magnum opus.

 December 2013: Work on the case begins in Tacoma.